 Check Sayl price on Amazon →

-Verdict: Feature-for-dollar, the Series 1 wins comfortably — a fully adjustable chair for $630 with the same 12-year warranty.
-The Sayl sells on design, and fully configured it drifts within sight of Leap money.
+Verdict: Feature-for-dollar, the Series 1 wins comfortably — a well-adjustable chair for $499 with the same 12-year warranty (see our full Steelcase Series 1 review for exactly what it gives up versus the Leap V2).
+The Sayl sells on design, and fully configured it drifts within sight of Leap money — our full Herman Miller Sayl review breaks down exactly where that extra money goes, including the 350 lb weight cap and the lumbar add-on.
 Buy Sayl with your eyes (fair!), Series 1 with your spreadsheet.

 Brand-level differences that actually matter